richeaston/VT-HashScanner/README.md

 MSI installer virus total scan result are here.

+or why not try our online version https://www.poshcodex.co.uk/VTHS/

 https://www.virustotal.com/gui/file/36314be715b0a38cc198bae1c0eb521f6ba6f97ac0763a5021890b2a0e854161/detection

 Disclaimer:: this utility is not supported or created by VirusTotal, and is not affiliated with them in any way.